juanignava/CineTecBackend/README.md

 Updates the information from a movie in the database.
 If the movie doesn't exists then a not found error (404) will be answered.
 This is a PUT request with this url `http://localhost:5000/movie/#` where `#` represents the original name of the movie of the request.
 The body of this requests is the one specified for the movie.

+###### GET movie by movie theater

+This requests shows all the movies available in one especific movie theater.
+The url is `http://localhost:5000/filter_movie/{theater_name}`.
+The body of the answer corresponds to the one of movies.

 ### Screening Requests

 ###### POST screening